220.127.116.11 Worksheet Query

 Extract Numerical Data

-Accept other default settings and click the OK button.
-A new workbook is created with these 5 records.
+- Accept other default settings and click the OK button.
+A new workbook containing the 5 found records, is created.

 Extract Time Data

 Date and Time data are internally saved as numeric values in Origin.
 Date is the integer part of the numeric value, while Time is the fractional part.
-In Origin, you can use the int() and frac() functions to return the integer and fractional part of a number, and use the Date(MM/DD/YY) and Time(HH:mm:ss) functions to transfer string to time data.
-We can combine these functions to extract time data.
+You can use the int() and frac() functions to return the integer and fractional parts of a number, and use the Date(MM/DD/YY) and Time(HH:mm:ss) functions to convert date-time string data to numeric Julian day data.